Mataraviv/ML-Project---Dating-APP/README.md

       - **Other**: Consolidate categories with low counts into 'Other' to reduce cardinality

 4. **Feature Selection**: Feature selection was conducted using multiple models, including Lasso Regression, Random Forest, and Gradient Boosting, to identify the most predictive variables.
+21 columns remaind.

 Figure 1: Distribution Plots of Numeric Features:
 ![ML-Project---Dating-APP](PIC1.PNG)